podusowski/covid-simulations/README.md

 How many people would die even after getting a shot of NaCl solution?
 ---------------------------------------------------------------------
+**Summary: Considerable number of time-correlated deaths are expected, but vaccine is not the cause.**

 While it is obvious that no vaccine makes you immortal and therefore some vaccinated people will die shorty after getting a shot.
 This simulation tries to estimate a number of such occurrences to see whether number of serious